 This is financed by Vinnova

-Vinnova finances research and innovation projects that might not become reality without government support.
+Vinnova finances research and innovation projects that might not become reality without state aid.
 It can be anything from developing climate-smart alternatives to meat to seeing how robots can help the elderly.
 We can also finance preliminary studies for project in research and innovation, and provide support to small and medium-sized companies.
 Read about what we have funded so far, to see what type of project we support.

 Search among project we have previously financed